aryan-singh97/CologneZooDashboard/TASKS.md

 Please take stock fo the page using developer tools, your instincts, ... and write down below what you find.

 // Your solution
+Problems : There are a lot mistyping, and some bugs like copy pasting of some code, also there was some an instance of passing seperate variavle to the animal table view

 ### Task 2: Get the basics running again